TechRom1/MiCSVZ89TE/README.md

 Installation ----------------------------------------------------

-Dowload the .zip ans add it with the Arduino IDE.
+Dowload the .zip and add it with the Arduino IDE.

  - Open Arduino IDE
  - Go on Sketch -> Include librairy -> Add.ZIP librairy